-We expect research and development may increase for the foreseeable future as we focus on further improvements to, and maintenance of, our platform.
+We expect research and development may increase as we focus on further improvements to, and maintenance of, our platform.
 However, we expect our research and development expenses to decrease as a percentage of total revenue over time, although they may fluctuate as a percentage of total revenue from period to period.